+Oversight of Complaint Procedure: The Associate Vice President of Human Resources and Labor Relations is the "responsible District officer" charged with receiving complaints of discrimination or harassment, and coordinating their investigation.

+The actual investigation of complaints may be assigned by the Associate Vice President of Human Resources and Labor Relations to other staff or to outside persons or organizations under contract with the District.
+This shall occur whenever the Associate Vice President of Human Resources and Labor Relations is named in the complaint or implicated by the allegations in the complaint.

+Who May File a Complaint: Any student, employee, or third party who believes he/she has been discriminated against or harassed by a student, employee, or third party in violation of this procedure and the related policy.

+Where to File a Complaint: A student, employee, or third party who believes he/she has been discriminated against or harassed in violation of these policy and procedures may make a complaint orally or in writing, .

+If a complainant decides to file a formal written unlawful discrimination or harassment complaint against the District, he/she must file the complaint on a form prescribed by the California Community Colleges Chancellor’s Office.
+These approved forms are available from the Associate Vice President of Human Resources and Labor Relations and at: the California Community Colleges Chancellor’s Office website.

+The completed form must be filed with any of the following:

+The Associate Vice President of Human Resources and Labor Relations

+the Chief Student Services Officer, the Chief Instructional Officer and/or the Vice President of Administrative Services; and/or

+the California Community Colleges Chancellor’s Office.

+Employment-Related Complaints

+Complainants filing employment-related complaints shall be notified that they may file employment discrimination complaints with the U.S. Equal Employment Opportunity Commission (EEOC) or the Department of Fair Employment and Housing (DFEH).

+Complaints filed with the EEOC or the DFEH should be forwarded to the California Community Colleges Chancellor’s Office.

+Any District employee who receives a harassment or discrimination complaint shall notify the Associate Vice President of Human Resources and Labor Relations immediately.

 Filing a Timely Complaint: Since failure to report harassment and discrimination impedes the District’s ability to stop the behavior, the District strongly encourages anyone who believes they are being harassed or discriminated against, to file a complaint.
 The District also strongly encourages the filing of such complaints within 30 days of the alleged incident.
 While all complaints are taken seriously and will be investigated promptly, delay in filing impedes the District’s ability to investigate and remediate.

 All supervisors and managers have a mandatory duty to report incidents of harassment and discrimination; the existence of a hostile, offensive or intimidating work environment, and acts of retaliation.

-The District will investigate complaints involving acts that occur off campus if they are related to an academic or work activity.
+The District will investigate complaints involving acts that occur off campus if they are related to an academic or work activity or if the harassing conduct interferes with or limits a student’s or employee’s ability to participate in or benefit from the school’s programs or activities.

-Communicating that the Conduct is Unwelcome: The District further encourages students and staff to let the offending person know immediately and firmly that the conduct or behavior is unwelcome, offensive, in poor taste and/or inappropriate.
+Communicating that the Conduct is Unwelcome: The District further encourages students and staff to let the offending person know immediately and firmly that the conduct or behavior is unwelcome, offensive, in poor taste or inappropriate.

-Oversight of Complaint Procedure: The Vice President of Administrative Services is the "responsible District officer" charged with receiving complaints of discrimination or harassment, and coordinating their investigation.

-The actual investigation of complaints may be assigned by the Vice President of Administrative Services to other staff or to outside persons or organizations under contract with the District.
-This shall occur whenever the Vice President of Administrative Services is named in the complaint or implicated by the allegations in the complaint.

-Who May File a Complaint: Any student, employee, or third party who believes he/she has been discriminated against or harassed by a student, employee, or third party in violation of this procedure and the related policy.

-Where to File a Complaint: A student, employee, or third party who believes he/she has been discriminated against or harassed in violation of these policy and procedures may make a complaint orally or in writing, within one year of the date of the alleged harassment or the date on which the complainant knew or should have known of the facts underlying the complaint.

-If a complainant decides to file a formal written unlawful discrimination or harassment complaint against the District, he/she must file the complaint on a form prescribed by the State Chancellor’s Office.
-These approved forms are available from the and at the following URL: www.cccco.edu/divisions/legal/discrimination/discrimination.htm

-The completed form must be filed with any of the following:

-The Vice President of Administrative Services;

-the Chief Student Services Officer, the Chief Instructional Officer and/or the Chief Human Resources Officer; and/or

-the State Chancellor’s Office.

-Employee complainants shall be notified that they may file employment discrimination complaints with the U.S. Equal Employment Opportunity Commission (EEOC) or the Department of Fair Employment and Housing (DFEH).

-Complaints filed with the EEOC and/or the DFEH should be forwarded to the State Chancellor’s Office.

-Any District employee who receives a harassment or discrimination complaint shall notify the Vice President of Administrative Services immediately.

-Intake and Processing of the Complaint: Upon receiving notification of a harassment or discrimination complaint, the Vice President of Administrative Services shall:
+Intake and Processing of the Complaint: Upon receiving notification of a harassment or discrimination complaint, the Associate Vice President of Human Resources and Labor Relations shall:

-Undertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules; obtaining apologies; providing informal counseling and/or training, etc.
+Undertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules; obtaining apologies; providing informal counseling, or training, etc.